 Read our article on menu engineering to know more about it.

-5. Better productivity from employees
+5. Better employee productivity

-While we mentioned a full time employee can be replaced by a self service restaurant kiosk, there is another way to look at it.
+While we mentioned a full-time employee can be replaced by a self service restaurant kiosk, there is another way to look at it.
 Instead of these employees manning the cashiers, they can be deployed elsewhere that will help enhance productivity in both the front of house and the back of house.

 A cashier with experience as a server can be deployed in the front of house (FOH) instead to serve employees who might have questions about the kiosk.
-These employees can be given the opportunity to spread their wings within the organization and be creative with their tasks.
+These employees can be given the opportunity to spread their wings within the organization and get creative with their tasks.
 An organization that offers growth to its employees can expect better performance and longevity from them.

 In addition to having a productive front of house, the back of house gets an upgrade too.
 A Kitchen Display System (KDS) is usually integrated with the restaurant’s self service kiosk and orders are directly displayed on a screen in the kitchen.
 There will be less shouting in the kitchen for orders and mistakes will be minimized.
 The KDS will also help in designing a FIFO system so the kitchen will know which orders to make first.